Transactions

 - Internal Transaction

 An internal transaction is a transaction that transfers tokens to other external addresses or contract addresses in a contract.
-First, the internal transactions can be queried through/walletsolidity/gettransactioninfobyid
+First, the internal transactions can be queried through the/walletsolidity/gettransactioninfobyid

 API, and therejected

-field in the internal transaction is used to determine whether the internal transaction is confirmed, but differs for HTTP and GRPC API:- HTTP API: for successful transactions, the
+field in the internal transaction is used to determine whether the internal transaction is confirmed.
+But things may differ for HTTP and GRPC APIs:- HTTP API: For successful transactions, the

 rejected